-Editor’s Note: In the several years since we originally received this question, young-earth creationists have produced many new materials, and another web visitor requested we provide some of these.
+Editor’s Note: In the several years since we initially received this question, young-earth creationists have produced many new materials, and another web visitor requested we provide some of these.
 We have updated the answer with newer resources that will be of interest to those, like Tony, with questions about apologetics, intelligent design, and good resources to share with skeptics.

 Dear Dr. Mortenson,